 Sending spam will invoke the power of the ACMA to issue significant fines.
 These fines range from $220,000 for a single breach and as much as $1,000,000 for subsequent breaches.

 To wrap up

-Not only can sending spam emails skew the perception of your business by customers, it can also be illegal.
-When pursuing an email marketing campaign, businesses must be vigilant that their emails are written in a manner which is legally compatible with the Spam Act.
-If marketing emails are sent without adhering to the elements discussed above, there are likely to be heavy penalties.
+Not only can send spam emails skew the perception of your business by customers, but it can also be illegal.
+When email marketing, businesses must be vigilant that they do so in a manner legally compatible with the Spam Act.
+If marketing emails are sent without adhering to the elements discussed above, heavy penalties will likely apply.